Merope (daughter of Oenopion)

-Merope (/ˈmɛrəpiː/; Ancient Greek: Μερόπη Meropê) was a mortal princess in Greek mythology, who was raped by hunter Orion and was his fiancée.
+Merope (/ˈmɛrəpiː/; Ancient Greek: Μερόπη Meropê) was a mortal princess in Greek mythology, who was loved by the hunter Orion and was his fiancée.
 She is called Haero by Parthenius of Nicaea.

 Family

 Merope was a daughter of King Oenopion, who was a legendary ruler of Chios and son of Princess Ariadne.
 He was said to have brought winemaking to the island.
 Merope's mother was the nymph Helike.
 She was a sister to Melas, Talus, Euanthes, Salagus and Athamas.

 Merope and Orion

 The story of Oenopion's daughter differs somewhat in different ancient sources.
 The hunter Orion married a lovely woman called Side and when she was punished by Hera, he walked to Chios over the Aegean, and Oenopion welcomed him with a banquet.

 Merope was beloved by Orion but he did not have the approval of Oenopion.
-Orion got drunk and assaulted Merope.
+Orion got drunk and slept with or assaulted Merope.
 In revenge, Oenopion stabbed out Orion's eyes, and then threw him off the island.